 If you’re anything like me, you prefer the middle ground.
 McDonald’s, White Castle, and Johnny Rockets can be eaten at home, but a $40 burger is excessive.

-We wanted to put together a rundown of cheap burger options in Las Vegas, both on the Strip and Fremont Street that provide a solid burger, at a price that will preserve your bankroll.
+I wanted to put together a rundown of cheap burger options in Las Vegas, both on the Strip and Fremont Street that provide a solid burger, at a price that will preserve your bankroll.

 Where to Find a Cheap Burger on the Strip

-Shake Shack at New York New York: Although “fast-casual” and pretty darn close to being considered a fast food option, Shake Shack at New York New York offers one of the cheapest burgers on the Strip at $6.19 each.
+Shake Shack at New York New York: Although “fast-casual” and pretty darn close to being considered a fast food option, Shake Shack at New York New York offers one of the cheapest burgers on the Strip at around $7 each.
 While not a sit-down restaurant per se, Shake Shack is a great option for those looking for an inexpensive burger.

 Buffalo Wild Wings at Planet Hollywood: While BWW is known primarily for their selection of wings, they do offer inexpensive burger meals under $15 in the Miracle Mile Shops at Planet Hollywood.
 Check out their “All American Cheeseburger Lunch Combo” which includes fries and a drink for $10.
-See the menu.

 Where to Find a Cheap Burger Downtown Las Vegas

-Feature Image: ©vasiliumosise via canva.com
+Feature Image: ©ehaurylik/123RF.COM